cello-proj/cello/docs/dynamodb_single_table_design.md

 ### Configuration

-The service uses the `CELLO_ASSUME_ROLE_ARN` environment variable to specify the IAM role to assume when accessing DynamoDB.
+The service uses the `CELLO_DYNAMODB_ASSUME_ROLE_ARN` environment variable to specify the IAM role to assume when accessing DynamoDB.
 If this environment variable is not set, the service will use the default AWS credentials lookup mechanisms.

 ## CloudFormation Resource